-There are a number of approaches to gaining admittance to a CSU school in a specific major:

-- 1. Completing "The Golden Four" (CSU-GE Areas A1, A2, A3, and B4) and 60 CSU-transferrable units with a minimum 2.0 GPA. - Benefits of this approach are completing the major prep for high unit majors and satisfying the minimum admissions requirements.
-Note that taking this approach may not satisfy all the requirements for an AA/AS degree and does not guarantee admission to a CSU. - 2.
-Completing an Associate's Degree for Transfer (ADT). - Benefits of this approach are priority consideration and guaranteed admission to the CSU system and receiving an associate's degree.
-Note that by taking this approach you are not guaranteed admission to a specific CSU campus. - Completing the CSU-GE or IGETC for CSU in addition to major prep courses. - Benefits of this approach are that all completed courses will be accepted by the CSU and there is no need to take additional lower-division general education courses after transfer. - 4.
-Completing campus-specific GE requirements.
+Admission to a CSU campus in a specific major may be accomplished by completing any of the following requirements (consult a counselor for more information): Benefits of this approach are completing the major prep for high unit majors and satisfying the minimum admissions requirements.
+Note that taking this approach may not satisfy all the requirements for an AA/AS degree and does not guarantee admission to a CSU.

+2. Completing an Associate's Degree for Transfer (ADT).

+Benefits of this approach are priority consideration and guaranteed admission to the CSU system and receiving an associate's degree.
+Note that by taking this approach you are not guaranteed admission to a specific CSU campus.

+3. Completing the CSU-GE or IGETC for CSU in addition to major prep courses.

+Benefits of this approach are that all completed courses will be accepted by the CSU and there is no need to take additional lower-division general education courses after transfer.

+4. Completing campus-specific GE requirements.